 SingLife has an online portal as well for you to check your balance, if you prefer to do so.

 When you create your SingLife Account, you will be given a SingLife ID.
 You can login to the portal using either your mobile number or username.

-The interest rate is calculated daily, and will be credited to you at the end of each month.
+The rate of return is calculated daily, and will be credited to you at the end of each month.

 SingLife considers the start of each month to be the exact date that you applied for the account.

-For example, if you created the account on the 13th day of the month, you will receive your interest on the 13th day of each month.
+For example, if you created the account on the 13th day of the month, you will receive your return rate on the 13th day of each month.